Tej Pratap Yadav: Political career

 He became a Cabinet Minister of Health in Nitish Kumar's government from November 2015 until July 2017.
 In December 2015, as the Environment Minister of Bihar, he promoted horse-riding as an initiative to curb pollution in the state.

-The marital discord between Yadav and Aishwarya Rai, daughter of Chandrika Roy, resulted into political "subplot in fight for Parsa seat" of Bihar Assembly, in 2020.
+The marital discord between Yadav and Aishwarya Roy, daughter of Chandrika Roy, resulted into political "subplot in fight for Parsa seat" of Bihar Assembly, in 2020.
 Aishwarya also urged the public to vote for CM Nitish Kumar, who is a key political rival of her husband's family.